 - 4.1 Staff and pupils regard homework as an integral part of the curriculum it is planned and prepared alongside all other programmes of learning.
-At Thurnby Mead Primary Academy, we prioritise homework which is focused on spelling.
-Reading, times tables and oracy. - 4.2 We set a variety of homework activities.
+At Thurnby Mead Primary Academy, we prioritise homework which is focused on spelling, reading, times tables and oracy. - 4.2 We set a variety of homework activities.
 In the Foundation Stage and at Key Stage 1, we give children books to take home and read with their parents or carers.
 We give guidance to parents and carers on achieving the maximum benefit from this time spent reading with their child.
 We also ask year 2 children to learn spellings or mathematical tables as part of their homework.
-Sometimes, we ask children to talk about a topic at home prior to studying it in the class.
-For example, in the history topic on toys, we ask children to find out what toys were popular when their grandparents were young, and, if possible, to bring examples into class to show the other children.
-Sometimes, we ask children to find and collect things that we then use in science lessons, and occasionally we ask children to take home work that they have started in class, when we believe that they could benefit from spending further time on it.
 All children in Years 1-6 will have the opportunity to work at home to prepare a 'Special Show & Tell' on a subject of their choice.
-Children will then present this to their class.

-- 4.3 At Key Stage 2, we continue to give children spelling, reading and times tables homework.
+Children will then present this to their class. - 4.3 At Key Stage 2, we continue to give children spelling, reading and times tables homework.
 We also set homework as a means of helping the children to revise for assessment tests in Year 6, as well as to ensure that prior learning has been understood.
 On occasion teachers may set homework to help to consolidate learning in the classroom. - 4.4 Homework completed well is acknowledged and praised.